Wellington, Shropshire: Notable people

-The town's literary claims to fame include it being the birthplace of 19th-century evangelical religious writer Hesba Stretton (1832–1911), and the first job of poet Philip Larkin (1922-1985) was as librarian of Wellington Library from 1943 to 1946.
+The town's literary claims to fame include it being the birthplace of 19th-century evangelical religious writer Hesba Stretton (1832–1911), and the first job of poet Philip Larkin (1922–1985) was as librarian of Wellington Library from 1943 to 1946.
 Larkin described Wellington as a "hole full of toad's turds" and stated that his job as town librarian was to "hand out tripey novels to morons".
 A walkway at the side of Wellington Library was named Larkin Way in honour of Philip Larkin, but this pathway was lost during re-development work on the library.
 Larkin Way, in a slightly modified form, still exists.
-The address of Wellington Civic and Leisure Centre is Larkin Way, Tan Bank, Wellington, Telford, TF1 1LX.
+The Wellington Civic and Leisure Centre is on Larkin Way.

-The Rev Patrick Brontë lived in the town for a year while serving a curacy before moving to Yorkshire and meeting his future wife there, Maria Branwell.
-The abolitionist Dr William Withering was born in the town in 1741; he also investigated digitalis, used in the treatment of heart disease.
-Several members of the pop group T'Pau, including vocalist Carol Decker and keyboardist Michael Chetwood, grew up in Wellington – the latter returning to run a music shop in the town.
+Reverend Patrick Brontë (1777–1861) lived in the town for a year while serving a curacy before moving to Yorkshire and meeting his future wife there, Maria Branwell (1783–1821), with whom he had six notable Brontë daughters.
+The abolitionist Dr William Withering (1741–1799) was born in the town, he also investigated digitalis, used in the treatment of heart disease.
+Several members of the pop group T'Pau (active 1986–1992), including vocalist Carol Decker (born 1957) and keyboardist Michael Chetwood, grew up in Wellington – the latter returning to run a music shop in the town.

-Other notable people born, educated or prominent in Wellington include:
+Below are other notable people born, educated or prominent in Wellington ordered by date of birth from earliest to most recent.